-One fine Sunday afternoon, while the kids and I were hanging in the studio, we started talking about some cool ideas that we could put up onto the 23 foot grey wall that we were staring at.
-We threw around tons of ideas and finally realized that there were a few things that all of us loved: rock and roll, pop art, sci-fi, colors, comics, and Queen.
+One fine Sunday afternoon, the kids and I were hanging in the studio.
+We started talking about some cool ideas that we could put on the 23-foot grey wall we were staring at.
+We threw around tons of ideas and finally realized that there were a few things we all loved.
+Those are rock and roll, pop art, sci-fi, colors, comics, and Queen.
 So we got out our sketch pads and pencils and went to work on what would become "Bohemian Rhapsody."

-So, I worked up the final design in Photoshop before getting it up on the wall.
-I'm notorious for my bad math so I had to check and double check and triple check to make sure everything was going to fit.
-Of course there were last minute adjustments, as always.
-Things never work out quite like you think, that's why you just gotta get it started to see what happens.
+When we decided how the wall mural should look, I worked up the final design in Photoshop.
+I'm notorious for my bad math so I had to check, double check, and triple check to make sure everything was going to fit.
+Of course, there were last minute adjustments, as always.
+Things never work out quite like you think.
+That's why you've just got to get it started and see what happens.

 I used sample wall paints from Lowes and they really do the trick.
-Great thing is that you don't need many colors since you can reuse the same colors across multiple panels.
-I was also able to reuse old paints from when I painted all the rooms in the house (my daughters lavender color came in handy on a couple of panels).
+The great thing is that you don't need many colors since you can reuse the same colors across multiple panels.
+I was also able to reuse old paints from when I painted all the rooms in the house.
+In fact, my daughter's lavender color came in handy on a couple of panels!

 I accomplished a ton on the first day.
-I did the chalk lines, taped off the panels, got everything drawn in with black paint and got two of the panels started color-wise.
-I also did a Dave Matthews commission painting since it was due the next day as well.
-It was a busy day.
+First, I did the chalk lines, taped off the panels, and got everything drawn in with black paint.
+Then, I started filling in color on two of the panels.
+I also did a Dave Matthews commission painting since it was due the next day.
+I'm not sure how I pulled it all off, but it just kind of flowed.
+Still, it was a really busy day!

-The next panels came along pretty quickly.
+Filling in the next panels went along pretty quickly.
 I left sections of the last two panels blank so that the kids could each do one of their own.
 They were a big help in coming up with the concept, so I wanted them to be able to help out with the painting as well.
 They both take a lot of pride in showing off the work they did when visitors come around.

-The mural has really brought the studio alive even more than it already was.
+The wall mural has really brought the studio alive even more than it already was.
 It makes an amazing backdrop for the monthly concert I host here with my friends.
+What do you think of our Bohemian Rhapsody fan art wall mural?
+Tell me in the comments.
+And while you're at it, be sure to check out the short videos to learn a little about the process!

-If you've been keeping up on my Instagram or Facebook page, you've probably seen me posting photos of the progress of my latest portrait: Ziggy Stardust.
+If you've been keeping up on my Instagram or Facebook page, you've probably seen me posting photos of the progress of my latest portrait of David Bowie: Ziggy Stardust.
 I've documented the progress of this painting from the day I started back on March 3rd until it made it's public debut on April 29th at The Garden Brunch Cafe.

-So join me in the journey of this painting as it goes from blank canvas to an explosion of color and energy.
-Check out the photo gallery below to see it all.
+This David Bowie portrait here evolved more than any other painting I've done.
+So, join me in the journey as it goes from blank canvas to an explosion of color and energy.
+Check out the videos and photo gallery below to see it all.

 Ziggy Stardust Photo Gallery